 The overall health of the student must be adequate to enable the student to demonstrate the specific knowledge, skills, foundational behaviors and clinical integration proficiencies (CIP) required by the NATA Professional Education Council (PEC) in order to enter and complete the program.
 After acceptance into the program all students must undergo a physical examination sponsored by the university.
-The exam will include, but may not be limited to: vision, height, weight, blood pressure, past and present medical history, documentation of immunizations for measles, mumps, rubella and tetanus vaccination, orthopedic and general medical evaluation.
-Every student will have the opportunity to undergo HBV testing sponsored by the university after acceptance into the program.
+The exam will include, but may not be limited to: vision, height, weight, blood pressure, past and present medical history, documentation of immunizations for measles, mumps, rubella, HBV and tetanus vaccination, orthopedic and general medical evaluation.
+Any student who has not received HBV immunization will have the opportunity to undergo HBV testing sponsored by the university after acceptance into the program.

-Students who are considering application are directed to read the "Technical Standards" provided within the application packet for admission to the Athletic Training program.
+Students who are considering application are directed to read the "Technical Standards" located on the McKendree University Athletic Training website.